‘Basketball Wives’ Star Evelyn Lozada Slammed Over Racist Anti-Asian Slur

 Lozada Also Used ‘N-Word’ Before

-In past episodes, Evelyn has also referred to her ex-boyfriend, former NFL star Chad “Ochocinco” Johnson, as a n***a.
+In past episodes, Evelyn has also referred to her ex-husband, former NFL star Chad “Ochocinco” Johnson, as a n***a (the two were married for 41 days).
 Lozada is of Puerto Rican descent.

 Evelyn is on Basketball Wives because she dated retired NBA star Antoine Walker from 1998 to 2008, but is otherwise not married to or dating a basketball player like the other women.